nazifkaraca/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-**Even though it seems a classical Rock Scissors Paper game, it is not.**
+**Even though it seems like a classical Rock Scissors Paper game, it is not.**

 It consists of **three game modes** that will blow your mind.